aritchie/blog/input/posts/introducingshiny.md

-Title: Introducing ACR Core
+Title: Introducing Shiny
 Published: 3/20/2019
 Tags:
     - Xamarin
     - OSS
-    - Core
+    - Shiny
 ---

 ### What is it?

-ACR Core is a new OSS library that was built with the idea of making background operations easy in a cross platform way.
+Shiny is a new OSS library that was built with the idea of making background operations easy in a cross platform way.
 At its "core", it contains a lot of the same functionality as Xamarin Essentials, but was built with dependency injection and RX in mind.
 Dependency injection is a very necessary set of principles for building testable services, but for background processes, it is absolutely essential as I'll show in future articles.

 Initially, I am targeting Xamarin Android, Xamarin iOS & UWP platforms, but I've got my sights set on making it work on macOS, Tizen, and possibly - Blazor & Meadow IoT in the near future.